 The reason being that unless your plant was propagated and grown locally, it's likely been sitting in that pot for a while.
 Especially if comes from a large nursery (Costa Farms, Rocket Farms, and Altman Plants are some big names in the U.S.), there's a chance that quite a bit of time has passed since it was packaged, shipped, stocked on new shelves, and sold to you.

 Greene recommends repotting it right away or within a few weeks, especially if you purchased it during peak summer growing season.

-How to tell if you need to repot.
+How to tell if you need to repot

 Lightly pull your plant out of its plastic pot to confirm the pot-bound diagnosis: If the roots are pressed up to the edge of the soil and look like they're growing in a circle, it's definitely time for a new pot.

 If your plant's leaves are drooping or starting to yellow, even though you're watering it properly, it's another sign that it's time to repot.

 Gently shake it out of the plastic pot and shake off any loose soil so you're just left with the plant and its roots.
 Then put a shallow layer of new soil into a pot that is no more than 1 to 2 inches larger in diameter.
 Any bigger and too much extra dirt will be absorbing water around your plant, which could lead to issues down the line.

 This is why you'll want to move your plant out of the plastic pot you bought it in, especially if you suspect that it's been in there a while.

-Emma Loewe is the Senior Sustainability Editor at mindbodygreen and the author of Return to Nature: The New Science of How Natural Landscapes Restore Us.
+Emma Loewe is the Sustainability and Health Director at mindbodygreen and the author of Return to Nature: The New Science of How Natural Landscapes Restore Us.
 She is also the co-author of The Spirit Almanac: A Modern Guide To Ancient Self Care, which she wrote alongside Lindsay Kellner.

 Emma received her B.A. in Environmental Science & Policy with a specialty in environmental communications from Duke University.
-In addition to penning over 1,000 articles on mbg, her work has appeared on Bloomberg News, Marie Claire, Bustle, and Forbes.
+In addition to penning over 1,000 mbg articles on topics from the water crisis in California to the rise of urban beekeeping, her work has appeared on Grist, Bloomberg News, Bustle, and Forbes.
 She's spoken about the intersection of self-care and sustainability on podcasts and live events alongside environmental thought leaders like Marci Zaroff, Gay Browne, and Summer Rayne Oakes.